drh-elegantsolutions/SecureInfoTest/README.md

          "spring.datasource.username",
          "spring.datasource.password"
       ]
+   },
+   "KeyStoreScanner":{
    }
 }
 ```
-The root key (SensitivePropertiesScanner in this case) is the name of the scanner and there can be any number of instances.
+The root key (SensitivePropertiesScanner and KeyStoreScanner in this case) is the name of the scanner and there can be any number of instances.

 <br>
 **SensitivePropertiesScanner config**